wildan14ar/wildan14ar/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on IT and Enginering
-- 📫 How to reach me? you can reach me in wildan1423ar@gmail.com
+- 📫 How to reach me? you can reach me in my Gmail: wildan1423ar@gmail.com

 UPDATE SKILL and your Science....!